 Roger ran his hands through his soft brown hair, not short nor long, cut so he could go as many whens as possible.
 He looked around the room, double-checking everything, especially the power sources.
 They would be all right.
 But what effect would the suspend an have on Elizabeth?
 Nobody had tried it over a hundred years, and Roger was bringing the girl forward five hundred and fifty plus.

 The only thing more dangerous would be to bring her forward through the time drop.
 He’d drop in and wake her up every fifty years as it was.
-She seemed a strong, intelligent woman, in spite of her ignorance.
+She seemed a strong, intelligent woman, despite her ignorance.
 Hopefully, her mind would be strong enough.

 As he picked up his hand unit, he checked everything once more, then focused his mind on the coordinates for fifty years ahead.
 It was odd, but the timetron landed him within seconds of the coordinates he entered.
 It had never done that before.
 Must have been the power source so close.
 He brushed Elizabeth’s lips with his own.
 Her eyes flickered open.
 She smiled at him.
 He was smiling back.
 At least that part of this fool’s enterprise was working.

 Each fifty-year jump felt better than before.
-Elizabeth showed no visible effects from her time asleep, nor did what few instruments Roger had show any.
+Elizabeth showed no visible effects from her time asleep, nor did Roger’s handheld unit show any.
 The special locks that prevented anyone from even thinking about entering the room were working perfectly.
 He left the 1990s almost bursting with joy.

 It wasn’t that Dean Parker was unintelligent.
 He did have brains.
 Even his older sister, Robin, admitted that.
 Dean’s problem was that he didn’t use them.

 Exasperated, Robin watched the rest of the tour move further and further ahead through the medieval castle.
 Dean was not with them.
-There was no question about it, the twenty-one-year-old beach bum was what gave twenty-somethings a bad name.
+There was no question about it, the twenty-one-year-old party animal was what gave twenty-somethings a bad name.

 “Hey, Robin!”
 Dean’s voice hissed behind her.